intel/iaevents/README.md

 ## Create events reader

-The library requires to provide event definitions for *Transfomer*.
+The library requires to provide event definitions for *Transformer*.
 It is fulfilled by *Reader* interface.
 To instantiate the default *Reader* implementation create new *JSONFilesReader* with *NewFilesReader* method.

 ```go